VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 {{< /quote >}}

-That's the definition from from Wikipedia anyway.
+That's the definition from Wikipedia anyway.
 I think it's a bit better put as "Dark Patterns are what happens when UI designers are a bag of dicks"

 [This Site](https://darkpatterns.org/types-of-dark-pattern.html) has a lot of really good info on Dark Patters, and I recommend heading over there and then coming back over here.